 The gift of having CTOP as a funder is that they are more than just funders; they are partners.
 The Portfolio Directors provide technical assistance and support to help COMPASS leadership navigate challenges, increase organizational effectiveness, and achieve our goals.
 CTOP has made me a better leader and my team more effective.

 – Jackie Santiago, CEO, COMPASS Youth Collaborative

-- Help our grantees achieve measurable improvements in these young people’s lives and prospects – specifically, in their reengagement in and completing of secondary level education, and successful and sustained participation in the labor market.
+- Engender measurable improvements in young people’s lives and prospects – specifically, in their successful engagement in a post-secondary pathway that leads to sustained participation in gainful employment; and

 - Contribute to advancing ethnic and racial equity by working to address systemic racism and structural dynamics that intensify challenges for severely off-track and disconnected youths who identify as Black or Hispanic.

 In aggregate, CTOP's grantee partners delivered 754 active service slots during the 2021-22 grant year, up from 387 in 2020-21 and on pace to achieve the target of 1,080 active service slots by 2023-24.
 Currently, CTOP invests in the Connecticut Violence Intervention Program in New Haven; Domus Kids in Stamford; COMPASS Youth Collaborative, Forge City Works, Our Piece of the Pie, and the Roca Young Mothers’ Program in Hartford; and the Regional Youth Adult Social Action Partnership in Bridgeport.